Van Hove singularities in the density of states of a chaotic dynamical system: Introduction

 \section{Introduction}

 Chaotic systems have been long-standing objects of fascination.
 Although the long-term behaviour of individual orbits is hard to predict, in no small part due to the sensitivity to initial conditions, the collective behaviour of many orbits can often be captured in a statistical sense by understanding convergence to invariant measures.
-Thus, a classical question to ask is if the initial conditions are chosen at random from a given distribution, what will be the distribution after the system has been allowed to evolve for a given period?

-Using probabilistic methods, it is often possible to make precise statements about the likelihood of a future state in a chaotic system \cite{lasota2013chaos, walters2000introduction}.
-Typical approaches compute the density of states through exploiting ergodic properties and finding invariant measures.
-It is also sometimes possible to understand a system's statistics by reformulating the problem in terms of random matrix theory \cite{erdHos2017dynamical, haake1991quantum}.
+Then, using probabilistic methods, it is often possible to make precise statements about the likelihood of a future state \cite{lasota2013chaos, walters2000introduction}.
+Although this is most commonly achieved by computing the density of states through exploiting ergodic properties and finding invariant measures, other methods exist, such as understanding a system's statistics by reformulating the problem in terms of random matrix theory \cite{erdHos2017dynamical, haake1991quantum}.

-In this work, we demonstrate a new approach to predicting the statistics, by constructing a corresponding sequence of periodic differential operators and computing their associated densities of states.
+In this work, we demonstrate a new approach to predicting the statistics of a chaotic system, by constructing a corresponding sequence of periodic differential operators and computing their associated densities of states.
 This ambition is similar in spirit to moment problems, where the aim is to find a linear operator whose moments generate the values of the recursion relation \cite{akhiezer2020classical, el2004recursive, taher2009complex}.
-However, in this case our approach will have the significant benefit of being able to exploit the well developed spectral theory for periodic differential operators \cite{kuchment2016overview}.
+However, in this case our approach will have the significant benefit of being able to exploit the well-developed spectral theory for periodic differential operators \cite{kuchment2016overview}.
+This yields predictions of the system's statistics including, as in the case study considered here, explicit formulas.